mihaicroicu/AQM2019/assignments/assignment1.1.md

 ## ASSIGNMENT 1.1 ##

-**Please do all of the EASY AND MEDIUM tasks**

-**Take your pick at at least 1 (ONE) of the HARD tasks**

-In order to pass, you do not need to successfully complete the HARD tasks, but at least have tried one of them.
+In order to pass, you do not need to successfully complete the HARD task, but at least have tried to answer it.
+The purpose of the hard task is to show you a few of the caveats and problems of working with data!

 Two commonly used datasets in conflict research are the UCDP Non-State Conflict dataset, which provides a list of armed conflicts where *states were not involved* on a country-year level and the UCDP Geo-Referenced Event Dataset (GED) which provides details on individual battles (down to day and village level).
 GED provides battle events for all three conflict types, *state-based*, *non-state* and *one-sided*.